 - Community assets: Too many stories told about South Dallas and West Dallas focus on crime and blight.
 We’re not going to sugarcoat the problems, but we want to highlight the good news that doesn’t receive enough coverage.

-- In-depth civic projects: It takes time and attention to dig deep into problems and unearth solutions.
+- In-depth civic projects: It takes time to dig deep into problems and unearth solutions.
 Our community journalism will inform the topics we choose to tackle, and we’ll work with experienced journalists and collaborative partners to tell these stories well and widely.